FP-byte/MADS_MachineLearning_Project/README.md

 For windows this should be the same, except for the platform of course...

-## install dependencies
+## Install project dependencies

-To install the project dependencies:
+To install the project dependencies, download the rep, go to the repository and type:
 `rye sync`

 ## Install CUDA for GPU